prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Relabelings configures the relabeling rules to apply to all scrape targets.</p>
+<p>relabelings configures the relabeling rules to apply to all scrape targets.</p>
 <p>The Operator automatically adds relabelings for a few standard Kubernetes fields
 like <code>__meta_kubernetes_namespace</code> and <code>__meta_kubernetes_service_name</code>.
 Then the Operator adds the scrape class relabelings defined here.